thuya-cms/thuya-cms.github.io/docs/basics/content-management/introduction.md

 - Content field definitions
 - Content

-While content definitions and content field definitions are always available on the same url, the access of content depends on the name of the corresponding content definition.
+While content definitions and content field definitions are always available on the same URL, the access to content depends on the name of the corresponding content definition.
 But let's take a look at the details starting with [content definitions](./content-definition.md) first.